 What is English for Academic Purposes (EAP)?

-This is the first of three lessons about Academic Language.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Academic Language.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of English for Academic Purposes

 – Discuss the types academics that use EAP with frequency

 – Provide the most common academic and unacademic language structures available to students

 Regardless of which language a student might use to conduct their studies, the completion of a university-level assignment will require a certain style and register of language that some new academics may be unfamiliar with at first.
 Whether a speaker is native or is learning the language for the purposes of academia, students who are completing a bachelor’s or master’s degree in English should quickly become familiar with the term English for Academic Purposes – or ‘EAP’.
 Broadly speaking, EAP describes the type of academic language that English-speaking students will be required to use if they wish to write in the appropriate style.

 This short reader on academic language has therefore been created to introduce students to the overall concepts of language appropriacy, hoping to explain the many dos and don’ts of this style so that new academics can improve the quality of their assignments and in turn increase their overall grades.
 Our first chapter on this topic explores the concepts and features of English for Academic Purposes, with Chapter 2 introducing the seven language structures that are most appropriate when writing academically.
 Chapter 3 then concludes this readers by outlining the twelve types of linguistic construction that are generally considered to be too informal, subjective or imprecise to be included in academic research.